iTormentor/bank_app/README.md

 Still a work in progress, and therefore not available for download.

 The app is designed for use on Android.
-For easier implementation, it has not been taken into consideration that iOS will run the app.
+It has not been taken into consideration that iOS will run the app.